 Luna Community College

-Luna Community College ranks 3rd in our latest rankings with twelve students graduating from programs in corrections and criminal justice out of a total 432 students in the 2012-2013 school year.
+Luna Community College ranks 3rd in our latest rankings with twelve students graduating from programs in criminal justice and criminal justice out of a total 432 students in the 2012-2013 school year.

 New Mexico Junior College

-New Mexico Junior College ranks 4th in our rankings with eighteen students graduating from programs in corrections and criminal justice out of a total 680 students.
+New Mexico Junior College ranks 4th in our rankings with eighteen students graduating from programs in criminal justice and corrections out of a total 680 students.

 University of New Mexico-Valencia County